dotnet-presentations/eshop-app-workshop/labs/2-Create-Blazor-Frontend/README.md

 ## Add the WebApp project to the AppHost project

-The provided starting point for this lab includes a Blazor web project for the frontend of our eShop, but it hasn't yet been composed into the AppHost project.
+The provided starting point for this lab includes a Blazor web project for the frontend of our eShop that we're going to make updates to, but it hasn't yet been composed into the AppHost project.

 1. Add a project reference from the `eShop.AppHost` project to the `WebApp` project.
 1. Open the `Program.cs` file in the `eShop.AppHost` project and add a line to add the `WebApp` project to the app model, with a reference to the `Catalog.API` project: